 All receipts must be deposited into a university lock box or bank account either by using remote desktop deposit, mobile deposit, mailing to the general lock box or depositing in person at a bank branch.
 Processing and depositing instructions vary depending on the type of receipt (designated income, sponsored projects, gifts, etc.).
 The topics below detail the guidelines and current best practices for properly depositing these types of revenue receipts.

 CASHNet is not necessary for mobile or desktop deposit since the General Ledger (GL) posting information is captured with the deposit detail.
-For information about obtaining mobile or remote deposit capability, refer to @email for more information.
+To request mobile deposit access, submit a support request.

 Financial reports should be reviewed on a monthly basis to ensure all receipts are properly credited to the correct account.
 The use of sequentially numbered receipts or other log mechanisms are recommended.
 Copies of all checks, transmittal forms and backup documentation should be kept by the department and filed with the respective receipt or verification for reconciliation of reports with the amount submitted.